First meeting – March 11, 2016

 - There is urgent need to educate the public on the difference between certificates and certification through socialization of mapping.

 - To empower farmers, there is need to explore the development of the Agricultural Facility in cooperation with stakeholders; which consists of representatives of district governments, palm oil companies, farmer organizations and INOBU.
-The Facility will help empower farmers in the field, such as organizational development, training, supply of fertilizers and seeds, etc.
+The Facility will help empower farmers in the field, such as organizational development, training, supply of fertilizers and seeds, among others.